 Where to stay in Petra

 Most hostels next to the ancient city of Petra are by the town of Wadi Musa (this is where the buses will drop you).
-From the stories that the locals told me, every year there are more and more hostels opening, so you will surely find anything for your budget.
+From the stories that the locals told me, every year there are more and more hostels opening, so you will surely find something good for your budget.

 I stayed at Rafiki Hostel, which was very well located.
 Near many restaurants and just a 15 min walk to the entrance of Petra.